Paper Chromatography: Is Black Ink Really Black?

 To make sure you can compare your results, as many of your materials as possible should remain constant.
 This means that the temperature, type of water used, size of paper strips, where the ink is placed onto the paper etc. should remain the same throughout the experiment.

-- Cut the filter paper into strips approximately 2 centimeters (cm) wide by 6.5 cm long.
+- Cut the chromatography paper into strips approximately 2 centimeters (cm) wide by 6.5 cm long.
 Prepare a total of 15 chromatography strips this way.

 - Use a pencil to label which pen/marker you spotted on the chromatography strip.
 Do not use a pen labeling the strips: the ink will run when the solvent passes through the strips.